Replenishment

 Replenishment is the inventory management process of restocking products at the store, distribution center, or channel level based on sell-through velocity, current on-hand quantities, safety stock thresholds, and calculated reorder points.
 In apparel merchandising, replenishment ensures that high-performing styles maintain full size runs and adequate depth throughout the selling season, converting initial allocation into sustained availability that maximizes full-price sell-through.

-Replenishment operates differently in apparel than in grocery or consumer staples.
+Replenishment is a lagging optimization mechanism.
+It extends the revenue ceiling of a correctly-built size curve; it does not rebuild one that was structurally wrong at the buy stage.
 Apparel products have finite life cycles — a seasonal style may have only 8–12 weeks of active selling — so replenishment decisions must weigh the benefit of restocking against the risk of receiving goods too late to sell at full price.

 Why replenishment matters in apparel

-A perfectly planned buy and a perfectly executed initial allocation can still fail if replenishment does not maintain product availability at the point of sale.
+A strong replenishment process magnifies the revenue a correctly-built initial allocation can deliver; a weak one leaves availability gaps that cost full-price sales.
 The revenue impact of broken size runs — where a store has the style but not the customer's size — is one of the largest hidden costs in apparel retail:

 Effective replenishment requires balancing availability (keep shelves full) against liability (do not ship units that will require markdowns to clear).